wavemaker/docs/docs/apis-and-services/apis/building-custom-apis/overview.md

 - Orchestrate multiple service or database calls
 - Integrate with external systems or SDKs

+Input parameters can be of the type:

+- primitive objects,
+- POJO classes,
+- a collection of POJO classes and primitives,page
+- Http servlet response/request which can be passed as URL-based header params or in the form of cookies
+- a pageable object with values pertaining to the page to be retrieved, the size of each page and sort field name

 Supported return types include:
 - Primitive types
 - Java objects (POJOs)